 - 3.21.11.1 The Contractor shall annually submit a UM Program Description and an associated UM Program Work Plan and Evaluation.
-The annual evaluation shall, at a minimum, include an analysis of findings and actions taken.
+The annual evaluation shall, at a minimum, include an analysis of findings and actions taken as well as any UM committee reports and minutes.
 See Section 3.12.1 of this Contract for additional requirements regarding the UM program description, work plan, and evaluation. - 3.21.11.2 The Contractor shall submit a quarterly Over-and-Under Utilization of Services Report that shall at a minimum include information regarding the most utilized services by code and by provider.
 The report shall also include an analysis tab where the Contractor shall provide details regarding important trends in service utilization (e.g., in prescription drug and emergency room utilization). - 3.21.11.3 The Contractor shall submit a quarterly Denied/Deferred Prior Authorization Requests Report that includes prior authorization information by service and by population.
-The report shall, at a minimum, include the following data: (i) date of request; (ii) name of the requesting provider; (iii) member's name and ID number; (iv) date of birth; (v) the Covered Service for which authorization was requested; (vi) justification given by the provider for the member's need for the service/medication; (vii) justification of the Contractor's denial or the reason(s) for deferral of the request; (viii) the date and method of notification of the provider and the member of the Contractor's determination; and (ix) whether the denial was for a PROMISE or Pathways participant.
+The report shall, at a minimum, include the following data: (i) date of request; (ii) name of the requesting provider; (iii) member's name and ID number; (iv) date of birth; (v) the Covered Service for which authorization was requested; (vi) justification given by the provider for the member's need for the service/medication; (vii) justification of the Contractor's denial or the reason(s) for deferral of the request; (viii) the date and method of notification of the provider and the member of the Contractor's determination; and (ix) whether the denial was for a PROMISE, Pathways, or DDDS Lifespan Waiver participant.